input-output-hk/partner-chains-smart-contracts/docs/SIPs/01-UpdateStrategy.md

 by the currency symbol of elements just inserted in the distributed set to verify 2..

-We will demonstrate how these currency symbols that `FUELMintingPolicy` is parameterized can be modified to support different versions with different signature schemes.
+This example will demonstrate how the currency symbols which parameterize `FUELMintingPolicy` can be modified to support different versions with different signature schemes.

-To begin, we will initialize the `FUELOracleDatum` that is uniquely identified the `FUELOracleMintPolicy` of `FUELProxyPolicy` as follows.
+To begin, we will initialize the `FUELOracleDatum` that is uniquely identified by the `FUELOracleMintPolicy` of `FUELProxyPolicy` as follows.
 ```
 0 -> Currency symbol of FUELMintingPolicy
 ```
 In other words, `FUELProxyPolicy` mints only if the same conditions as the original `FUELMintingPolicy` are satisfied in the original specification.

-We discuss how we can change the committee signature scheme while supporting claiming old tokens.
+Now, we discuss how we can change the committee signature scheme while supporting claiming old tokens.

 Recall from the main specification that the `SignedMerkleRoot` policy creates a